-We will therefore repair and maintain the foundations, roof, external doors, structural walls and communal facilities.
+We will therefore repair and maintain the foundations, roof, external doors, flat entrance doors and frames, structural walls and communal facilities.
 We will also carry out external decorations to blocks of flats.
-Although we are responsible for carrying out these works, Leaseholders must contribute toward the cost.
+Although we are responsible for carrying out these works, leaseholders must contribute toward the cost.